microsoft/powerquery-parser/README.md

 ##### Error Handling

 The project tries avoiding using `try/catch` blocks.
-Instead it prefers to use the `Result` type to carry exceptions between boundries, and `Option` for explicit nullability.
+Instead it prefers to use the `Result` type to carry exceptions between boundaries, and `Option` for explicit nullability.
 This means library users should assume public functions won't throw an uncaught exception.

 ## How to build